ibm-cloud-docs/cloud-object-storage/basics/archive.md

 The transition action enables future objects written to the bucket to an archived state after a defined period of time.
 Changes to the lifecycle policy for a bucket are **only applied to new objects** written to that bucket.

-Cloud IAM users must have the `Writer` role to add a lifecycle policy to the bucket.
+Cloud IAM users must have at a minimum the `Writer` role to add a lifecycle policy to the bucket.

 Classic Infrastructure Users must have Owner Permissions and be able to create buckets in the storage account to add a lifecycle policy to the bucket.